stackify/stackify-metrics/README.md

 counter.increment(v);
 ...

-// Subtracts v from the current value of the metric counter.decrement();
+// Subtracts 1 from the current value of the metric counter.decrement();
 ...